General Motors LAV

 The Light Armoured Vehicle (LAV) is a series of armoured vehicles built by General Dynamics Land Systems – Canada (GDLS-C), a London, Ontario-based subsidiary of General Dynamics.
 It is a license-produced version of the Mowag Piranha.
-The LAV family came about from the Armoured Vehicle General Purpose (AVGP) requirement of the Canadian Army.
 The first generation of LAV was created by Mowag for the Armoured Vehicle General Purpose (AVGP) requirement of the Canadian Army.
 This was a 6x6 variant of the Piranha I produced by General Motors Diesel in London, Ontario.
 Since entering service in 1976, it has undergone a number of upgrades.
 The LAV II introduced the now-familiar 8x8 configuration.
 The LAV continues to form the backbone of the Canadian Army's combat vehicle fleet.
 The LAV series of vehicles exist in a number of different variants and are used in a number of different roles such as armoured personnel carriers, engineering vehicles, command posts, ambulances and armoured recovery vehicles.

-GMC had sold over 3000 LAVs as of 1999, and had been more successful than the Piranha.
+GMC had sold over 3,000 LAVs as of 1999, and had been more successful than the Piranha.